agustux/mac2012/README.md

 NOTE: The configuration.yml playbook installs the Blur My Shell and OpenWeather Refined GNOME Extensions by default.
 Append "--skip-tags gnome-extensions" to that line to skip their installation.
 Reboot is required for the extensions to show

+Append "--skip-tags mac-keyboard" to to skip any configuration to the keyboard.
+The playbooks remap it to imitate a mac's.